flancia-coop/doc.anagora.org/fellowship-of-the-link.md

                 - Like the PDS approach
         - #AZS maybe nostr is the right technical answer, but the community has downsides
             - and at this point social networks just decline
+        - Opportunity for "commons first solution that can make use of vault/archive data"
+        -
 - [[atproto]] conference this week

 ## [[2025-03-12]]